 The meat, of course, is in the photo editing.
 PhotoScape's interface is among the most esoteric of all the apps we've looked at here, with tools grouped into pages in odd configurations.
 It certainly doesn't attempt to ape Photoshop, and includes fewer features.

 We'd definitely point this towards the beginner, but that doesn't mean you can't get some solid results.
 PhotoScape's filters are functional and not at all beginner-like, so it's if good choice if you need to quickly level, sharpen or add mild filtering to pictures in a snap.

-Fotor is a photo enhancer first and foremost, more than it is a photo editor; if there's specific area of retouching you need doing with, say, the clone brush or healing tool, you're out of luck.
-But it includes a stack of high-end filters that really do shine.
+Fotor is more a photo enhancer than a full-fat manual editing tool.
+If there's specific area of retouching you need doing with, say, the clone brush or healing tool, you're out of luck.
+However, if your needs are simple, its stack of high-end filters that really do shine.

 There's a foolproof tilt-shift tool, for example, and a raft of vintage and vibrant colour tweaks, all easily accessed through Fotor's clever menu system.
 You can manually alter your own curves and levels, too, but without the complexity of high-end tools.